ns2808/FishNet-ClientPrediction/README.md

-# FishNet-Examples
+Unity version used: 2022.1.1f1

-Example project for Fish-Networking with Client Server Prediction using Starter Assets - Third Person Character Controller.
+This is a simple project showing how to implement Client Prediction using FishNet (and Starter Assets - Third Person Character Controller).

+The goal here is to convert this sample project to Unity Netcode for Gameobjects.

 # Dependencies
 1. Fish-Networking (v1.4.7): https://github.com/FirstGearGames/FishNet.